 Our mission Delta serves students whose needs have not been met by a traditional school model.
 Through strong relationships, Delta builds a safe, inclusive, and caring academic community.
 Small classes, varied programs, and engaging curriculum empower students and prepare them to successfully navigate life beyond high school.

 Our vision Situated on the Cabrillo College campus, Delta is in a unique position to partner with Cabrillo and help our students seamlessly transition to college after high school.
 While we recognize that college may not be for everyone, and therefore do not require A-G requirements for graduation, it is our goal to keep all doors open for students, and we encourage students to take at least one Cabrillo class before graduating.
-To prepare students for college and career, our teachers and staff emphasize critical thinking, communication, and collaboration.
+To prepare students for college and career, our teachers and staff emphasize our Grad Skills: self-reflection, resilience, critical thinking, communication, collaboration and work habits.
 Our hope is that a student leaving Delta to go to college or join the workforce can ask thoughtful questions, see the world from multiple perspectives, communicate effectively, advocate for themselves, and collaborate productively with others.